- For occasional period delay

 You can order Norethisterone online from our UK online doctor service.
 After completing your assessment and order, our doctors can review the order to make sure the medication is suitable for you.
 If approved, the order will be dispatched by our UK registered online pharmacy.

-Sometimes your period can come at the worst time, and coincide with a special occasion If you are taking the combined oral contraceptive, most allow the delay of your period by continuing straight onto your next pack.
-If you are not taking an oral contraceptive, then Utovlan / Norethisterone 5mg can be an ideal way to delay your period when you need to.
+Sometimes your period can come at the worst time, and coincide with a special occasion.
+If you are taking the combined oral contraceptive, most brands allow the delay of your period by continuing straight onto your next pack.
+If you are not taking an oral contraceptive, then Utovlan or Norethisterone 5mg can be an ideal way to delay your period when you need to.

-Norethisterone is a synthetic hormone which mimics the effect of the bodies naturally occurring hormone progesterone.
+Norethisterone is a synthetic hormone which mimics the effect of the body’s naturally occurring hormone progesterone.
 It can have multiple uses such as treating breast cancer or endometriosis.
 However, it is often used as a tablet to delay periods.
 Norethisterone comes as a 5mg tablet and can be taken to delay periods for up to 17 days.